Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 In order to interact with the Azure Key Vault service, you'll need to create an instance of the [KeyClient][key_client_class] class.
 You need a **vault url**, which you may see as "DNS Name" in the portal, and credentials to instantiate a client object.

-The examples shown below use a [`DefaultAzureCredential`][DefaultAzureCredential], which is appropriate for most scenarios including local development and production environments.
+The examples shown below use a [`DefaultAzureCredential`][DefaultAzureCredential], which is appropriate for most scenarios including local development and production environments utilizing managed identity authentication.
 Additionally, we recommend using a managed identity for authentication in production environments.
 You can find more information on different ways of authenticating and their corresponding credential types in the [Azure Identity][azure_identity] documentation.